 Known as T200 in the American Card Catalog, 1913 Fatima team cards are a fascinating look at baseball’s past and some of the great teams of the era.
 The Philadelphia A’s card includes five Hall of Famers: Chief Bender, Eddie Collins, Connie Mack, Eddie Plank, and Home Run Baker.
-Joe Jackson, just a couple of years into his big league career, appears on the Cleveland Naps card along with Nap Lajoie and Ray Chapman, who would be hit in the head with a pitch and die several years later.
-The New York Giants photo includes not only Christy Mathewson, but the great Jim Thorpe as well.
-Honus Wagner is on the Pittsburgh Pirates card, Ty Cobb on the Tigers photo and Walter Johnson on the Senators card.
+Joe Jackson, just a couple of years into his big league career, appears on the Cleveland card along with Nap Lajoie and Ray Chapman, who would be hit in the head with a pitch and die in 1920.

-Judging by the roster of players on each card, it’s evident that the photos for the Fatima set were taken after the start of the 1913 season and rushed into tobacco products before the end of summer.
+Judging by the roster of players on each card, it’s evident that the photos for the Fatima set were taken after the start of the 1913 season and pushed into tobacco products before the end of summer.
 One of the interesting aspects of the T200 set is that the photos feature numerous players who aren’t commonly found on cards.
 One such player is the Tigers’ Les Hennessy of Detroit, whose entire big league career consisted of 14 games in that 1913 season.

 Here’s the checklist: